 THA has developed five homes in the initial Phase I (2017) and seven homes in Phase II (2019) of Springer Estates.
-THA plans to develop an additional seven homes as a part of Springer Phase II which will begin in early 2018.
+THA is currently developing an additional seven homes as a part of Springer Phase II which is scheduled to be completed in late 2018.
 Future phases will be developed based on funding availability.

 Springer Estates Phase I (2017)